Time-Resolved EEG Decoding of Semantic Processing Reveals Altered Neural Dynamics in Depression and Suicidality

 The results demonstrate that individuals exhibit distinct behavioral patterns when assessing sentences for their semantic meaning and alignment with personal expectations~\cite{auerbach2015self}.
-The observed differences in response times suggest that emotionally and semantically charged content is processed differently, likely due to its relevance to internal expectations.
+The observed differences in response times suggest that emotionally and semantically charged content engages distinct processing mechanisms, likely reflecting its relevance to individuals' internal emotional states and contextual expectations.
 This behavioral variability implies that the underlying neural representations during semantic processing may also diverge across conditions.
 To explore this further, we investigated how these differences are reflected in the underlying neural mechanisms.